BioBam/scMaSigPro/README.md

 ## Introduction

-ScMaSigPro is an adaptation of [MaSigPro](https://www.bioconductor.org/packages/release/bioc/html/maSigPro.html) written R, specifically engineered to analyze single-cell trajectory data.
-It utilizes the inferred Pseudotime as a temporal covariate in the polynomial Generalized Linear Model (GLM) of MaSigPro, enabling the exploration of differential genes across trajectory branches over pseudotime.
+ScMaSigPro is an R package designed to analyze single-cell trajectory data, acting as an adaptation of [MaSigPro](https://www.bioconductor.org/packages/release/bioc/html/maSigPro.html).
+This package incorporates pseudotime as a temporal covariate into the polynomial Generalized Linear Model (GLM) used by MaSigPro.
+This feature empowers users to investigate differentially expressed genes across trajectory branches over pseudotime.

 ## Installation